Graph Embedding in the Graph Fractional Fourier Transform Domain: Conclusion and future work

 \section{Conclusion and future work}

 This study introduces GEFRFE, a novel graph embedding framework operating in the graph fractional domain.
 The proposed approach integrates graph fractional domain filtering and the power form of Laplacian eigenvector elements, where each filter-power combination yields an individual feature.
 Multiple features are selected through the forward selection mechanism and combined to form the final embedding representation for completing the classification task.
 To determine the fractional order in the graph fractional domain, two strategies are proposed: a grid search strategy and an adaptive learning strategy.
 The grid search allows flexible configuration of search range and interval based on specific tasks, while the adaptive learning strategy incorporates a ResNet-18 network to mitigate potential gradient vanishing issues during training.
-Empirical results across six benchmark datasets confirm that the GEFRFE captures richer structural features and achieves superior classification accuracy relative to state-of-the-art methods.
+Empirical results across five benchmark datasets confirm that the GEFRFE captures richer structural features.
 Additionally, the GEFRFE maintains computational complexity on par with GEFFE, ensuring practical scalability.

+Compared with the existing methods, the core advantage of GEFRFE lies in its breakthrough in the representation paradigm: it is the first to expand the graph representation space from the discrete vertex domain and graph spectrum domain ($\alpha=1$) to the continuous graph fractional transformation domain.
+By adaptively learning the fractional $\alpha$, it achieves a more comprehensive capture of graph structure information.
+Although the accuracy has not achieved a comprehensive superiority, this method breaks through the fixed domain limitations of traditional spectral graph embedding, providing a new paradigm for the development of spectral graph embedding from "fixed domain" to "generalized domain".
+As the first graph embedding framework based on the GFRFT, this work verifies the potential of fractional-domain representation and opens up an important direction for subsequent research.

 Future work will focus on further optimizing the GEFRFE framework.
 Since the GEFRFE method relies on the spectral decomposition operations, it faces efficiency bottlenecks when scaling to large graphs.
-Given the proven capabilities of graph neural networks (GNN) in feature propagation and representation learning, integrating GEFRFE as a plug-in module within GNN architectures presents a promising direction.
-This hybrid design could enrich GNN input representations, further improving performance in complex graph learning tasks.
+It is the first to expand the representation space from the discrete vertex domain and the graph spectrum domain to the continuous graph fractional transformation domain, breaking through the fixed domain limitations of traditional spectral graph embedding and achieving a more comprehensive capture of graph structure information.
+Future research could focus on integrating GFRFT or GEFRFE into various feature extraction tasks, which might potentially enhance performance in complex graph representation learning tasks.